 - Full details of the assumptions are listed in PP-BSI-0035, only a summary is provided in this Security Target.
-Full details are given for the additional assumption taken from [AUG]. - 71 The following Figure 6 shows the assumptions applied in this Security Target.
+Full details are given for the additional assumption taken from [AUG]. - Figure 6 shows the assumptions applied in this Security Target.